w3c/wot/plugfest/2018-prague/result-fujitsu.md

 ### Fujitsu
    We provide simple one.
 Application Servients can lookup TDs by specifying the device's name.

-### Hitachi
-   We just crawl all TDs in Fujitsu's directory.
-Using search functions from application servient is future work.

-### Panasonic
-   Did not provide directory by ourselves.
-   Registered and retrieved TDs to/from Fujitsu's directory through a tool (Advanced REST Client and POSTMAN).
-   Future work: Automatic registration when starting WoT Server; Integrated retrieval from WoT Client.

 ## 2.6 Many kinds of device servients